Overview of Nevada Taxes

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

-Easily the largest county by population in Nevada, Clark County contains over 75% of the state’s people.
-The average effective property tax in the county is 1.02%, slightly higher than the statewide average but lower than the national average.
+Easily the largest county by population in Nevada, Clark County contains almost 75% of the state’s people.
+The average effective property tax in the county is 0.80%, slightly higher than the statewide average but still significantly lower than the national average.

-The typical homeowner in Washoe County pays $1,835 annually in property taxes.
-That is about $200 more than a homeowner at the state level.
-Tax rates in Washoe County vary depending on where you live.
-In Reno, the county’s largest city, the total tax rate for the 2015 fiscal year is $3.66 per $100 in assessed value.
+The typical homeowner in Washoe County pays $1,751 annually in property taxes.
+That is about $275 more than the average homeowner in the state.
+The base tax rate in Washoe County is $2.70 and each locality will charge an additional tax.
+In Reno, the county’s largest city, the total tax rate for the 2018 fiscal year is $3.66 per $100 in assessed value.

 Located in western Nevada, Carson City is Nevada’s only independent city, which means that it is not a part of any county.
 That may be part of the reason property tax rates in Carson City are so much lower than they are in most of the rest of the state.

-The average effective property tax rate in Carson City is 0.67%.
-That ranks as the thirteenth lowest rate of Nevada’s 17 counties (including, of course, Carson City).
+The average effective property tax rate in Carson City is 0.70%.
+That ranks as the seventh lowest rate of Nevada’s 17 counties (including, of course, Carson City).

-According to the U.S. Census Bureau, the median home value in Lyon County is $133,400.
-So, while median annual property taxes are just $1,300 in Lyon County, that still adds up to an average effective property tax rate of 0.97%, fourth highest in the state.
+According to the U.S. Census Bureau, the median home value in Lyon County is $143,200.
+So, while median annual property taxes are just $1,206 in Lyon County, that still adds up to an average effective property tax rate of 0.84%, sixth highest in the state.

-Looking for a part of Nevada with low property taxes?
-Elko County is the place for you.
-The county’s average effective property tax rate is just 0.59%, second lowest in the state.
-At that rate property taxes on a home worth $200,000 would be just $1,180 annually.
+Looking to move to a part of Nevada with low property taxes?
+Elko County may be the place for you.
+The county’s average effective property tax rate is just 0.58%, third lowest in the state.
+At that rate, a home worth $200,000 (near the median home value for the county) would have property taxes of just $1,160 annually.

-The 3rd largest county by area in the contiguous United States, Nye County has property tax rates slightly higher than the state average.
-Nye County’s average effective property tax rate 1.01%, third highest in Nevada.
+The largest county by area in the contiguous United States, Nye County also has some of the highest property tax rates in the state.
+Nye County’s average effective property tax rate 0.92%, third highest in Nevada.

 Property Tax: Which Counties are Getting the Best Bang for Their Buck